wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 return the value of data item x.
 Write(x, val) changes the value of x to val.
 We will use other operations from time to time.

 The DBS executes each operation atomically.
 This means that the DBS behaves as if it executes operations sequentially, that is, one at a time.
+To obtain this behavior, ths DBS might actually execute operations sequentially.
+However, more typically it will execute operations concurrently.
+That is, There may be time when it is executing more than one operations at once.
+However, even if it executes operations concurrently, the final effect must be the same as some sequential execution.